folkol/apl-inspired-filters/README.md

 - read arrays from file with @argument?
 - decide what multiple @arguments mean
 - empty stdin but arguments present?
+- consider naming (maximum / ceiling, etc)
+- is empty stdin ok for dyadic functions?
+I think so?

 ## References